bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/019-undoing-in-git.md

 git commit -m "Committing the wrong changes"
 ```

-* After that if you run `git log` you will see the history of everything that has been committed to a repository.
+* After that if you run `git log`, you will see the history of everything that has been committed to a repository.

 * To undo the last commit, just run the following: